NationalAssociationOfRealtors/block_r_provisioner/README.md

 -- defines the `blockr` channel
 -- joins the `blockr` channel
 -- defines the peer as an `AnchorPeer` to facilitate Hyperledger gossip communications
-- `stop_nodes.sh` to stop the nodes.
-We are working to eliminate this step.
-- `start_nodes.sh` to restart the nodeswith the channel operational.
+- `install_chaincode.sh` installs chaincode on each.

 After installation, each node can be tested using the `query.sh` and `invoke.sh` scripts.

+When you are done testing, use the `stop_nodes.sh` script to stop the nodes.

 ---